rust-lang/rust/src/doc/book/testing.md

 That's all there is to the `tests` directory.
 The `tests` module isn't needed here, since the whole thing is focused on tests.

+Note, when building integration tests, cargo will not pass the `test` attribute to the compiler.
+It means that all parts in `cfg(test)` won't be included in the build used in your integration tests.

 Let's finally check out that third section: documentation tests.

 # Documentation tests